nxtrm/TOTEM-/README.md

   <img alt="TOTEM logo" src="/docs/images/TOTEM_logo_dark.svg">
 </picture>

-<h1 align="center">T O T E M</h1>
+<h1 align="center">T O T E M  + +</h1>

-TOTEM is a 38 key column-staggered choc split keyboard.
-It is meant to be used with a [Seeed Studio XIAO nRF52840 BLE](https://www.seeedstudio.com/Seeed-XIAO-BLE-nRF52840-p-5201.html) or [XIAO RP2040](https://www.seeedstudio.com/XIAO-RP2040-v1-0-p-5026.html).
+TOTEM++ is a 50 key column-staggered choc split keyboard.
+It is meant to be used with a [Seeed Studio XIAO nRF52840 BLE](https://www.seeedstudio.com/Seeed-XIAO-BLE-nRF52840-p-5201.html).
-It was created for the SEEED XIAO keyboard contest.\
+This is an iteration on the TOTEM project by [GEIST](https://github.com/GEIGEIGEIST/TOTEM/tree/main) for those who like the design of the keyboard, but would like to have a few extra keys to ease the transition from larger keyboards.
-[Here](https://www.hackster.io/geist/totem-a-tiny-splitkeyboard-with-splay-cb2e43) you can read about the process of making it.
+[Here](https://www.hackster.io/geist/totem-a-tiny-splitkeyboard-with-splay-cb2e43) you can read about the process of making the original board.

 ***